 If you do a lot of sport or lead a very active life, it may come down to that.
 In this case, all you can do is restrict what you do throughout the day and try to rest as much as possible.
 For those in physically demanding jobs, the cause of heel pain may be just that.
 If you feel that you have not been given enough breaks or the support you need to prevent your ongoing heel injury, it is important that you find out what you can do.

 You may be entitled to compensation.
-Call Accident Advice Helpline on 0800 689 0500, or 0333 500 0993 from a mobile, to see if you are entitled to compensation.
+If you think you’ve sufffered an injury to the heel because of someone else’s negligenc then Call Accident Advice Helpline on 0800 689 0500, or 0333 500 0993 from a mobile, to see if you are entitled to compensation.
 You will speak to one of the friendly, professional team of advisors who will be able to help you with your claim.
 There is no obligation to go ahead once you have discussed your claim, so it is worth calling and seeing if the team can help you.